shreyayewale/Car_Management_System/README.md

 * Java Development Kit (JDK) 23
 * MySQL Server
 * Maven
 * An IDE like IntelliJ IDEA or Eclipse

+### Dependencies

+1. Spring Boot Starter Web – For building RESTful APIs and web applications.
+2. Spring Boot Starter Data JPA – For interacting with relational databases using JPA (Java Persistence API).
+3. MySQL Connector – To connect your application to the MySQL database.
+4. Spring Boot DevTools – For enabling live reload and quick development iterations.
+5. Spring Boot Starter Test – For unit testing and integration testing.

 ### Database Configuration